top of page

 Victoria, British Columbia

-In 1953, an all-boys club was formed in Victoria, British Columbia, to honour the time of the great Pacific gold rushes and the old Sourdough miners of the Klondike.
-It was a different kind of club, functioning with not much more than a full schedule of activities and a roster full of kids when it graciously accepted the donation of an old, rickety truck and a lodge in the Sooke Hills for their outdoor excursions.
-Their world had suddenly become a whole lot bigger.
+In 1953, an all-boys club was formed in Victoria, British Columbia, to recall the time of the great Pacific gold rushes and to honour the old Sourdough miners of the Klondike.
+It was a different kind of club, operating with a full roster of kids and only a small schedule of activities that ran parallel to what they could afford.
+But the kids loved it, and when the club graciously accepted the donation of an old truck and the use of a wilderness lodge in the Sooke Hills, its small schedule of activities got a lot more exciting.

 1957::The Old Truck